kbvinay001/Industrial-Stacklight-Identification-with-alerts/README.md

 ```

 The script will process the images, display them one by one, print alerts in the terminal, and create a `stacklamp_data.csv` file with the results.

+Of course.
+Here is a final section to add to the end of your `README.md` file.

+***

+## 📋 Summary & Training Details

+This project successfully demonstrates a computer vision system for enhancing industrial workplace safety.
+By using a custom-trained YOLO model, the system effectively monitors machine status via stacklight colors and detects human presence, triggering context-specific alerts to prevent accidents.

+The model was trained on a robust dataset to ensure accuracy in real-world scenarios.

+### Training Environment & Performance
+The model training was performed on a high-performance laptop with the following specifications:
+* **Processor**: Intel Core i9-13950HX (13th Gen)
+* **GPU**: NVIDIA GeForce RTX 4060 (8GB VRAM)
+* **RAM**: 32GB

+The training process for the entire dataset of **7,795 images** took approximately **7 hours** to complete on this hardware.
+This setup proves effective for handling the demanding task of training a deep learning model from a substantial dataset.